counsel for the International Justice Program of Human Rights Watch.

 president of the Washington Kurdish Institute.

-- Richard Falk, Professor Emeritus of International Law and Practice at Princeton University and Distinguished Visiting Professor at the University of California, Santa Barbara.
-He is the author of more than twenty books and was a founding member of the International Association of Lawyers Against Nuclear Arms.
+professor emeritus of international law and practice at Princeton University and distinguished visiting professor at the University of California, Santa Barbara.
+He is the author of more than 20 books and was a founding member of the International Association of Lawyers Against Nuclear Arms.

-- John Collins, Associate Professor of Global Studies at St. Lawrence University. author of Occupied by Memory: The Intifada Generation and the Palestinian State of Emergency and co-editor of Collateral Language: A User’s Guide to America’s New War.
+associate professor of global studies at St. Lawrence University, author of Occupied by Memory: The Intifada Generation and the Palestinian State of Emergency and co-editor of Collateral Language: A User’s Guide to America’s New War.

-AMY GOODMAN: Param Preet Singh joins us now in our firehouse studio.
+Param Preet Singh joins us now in our firehouse studio.
 She is the counsel for the International Justice Program of Human Rights Watch.
-We are also joined on the phone by Richard Falk, who is a Distinguished Professor at the University of California at Santa Barbara.
+We are also joined on the phone by Richard Falk, who is a distinguished professor at the University of California at Santa Barbara.
 And we welcome you both to Democracy Now!
 Param Preet Singh, your response to the execution?